philwonski/TW5-Platform.sh-Dashboard/README.md

 ## Basics

 1. It's really just a single YAML file that's unique, but there is some prework.
-    1. I used p.sh's node template and ran `npm install tiddlywiki` in the top level of the rep to make sure I had proper node modules and package.json.
+    1. I used p.sh's node template and ran `npm install tiddlywiki` in the top level of the repo to make sure I had proper node modules and package.json.
     2. After that, I just edited the `.platform.app.yaml` file.
 More on that in a sec under YAML Details.
 2. I also had a folder for a wordpress deploy...
 Since my developer account only supports 1 deployed app, I could not test many apps at once.
-So the only app in the dashboard will be the dashboard app itself :-)
+So the only app in the dashboard will be the dashboard app itself :nerd_face:

 ## YAML Details